50+ Silent Auction Items You Can Get for Free for Your Next Fundraiser

 12. Family Photoshoot

-By now, it should be apparent that one of the best ways to get free items for your next silent auction is to gage the talents and professions of your supporters and discover if they’d be willing to donate some of their services.
+By now, it should be apparent that one of the best ways to get free items for your next silent auction is to gauge the talents and professions of your supporters and discover if they’d be willing to donate some of their services.

 13. Donor Spots